Updated 19 November 2021

-It’s possible to have a thriving business and yet still have a problem with cash flow.
+It’s possible to have a thriving business and yet still have a problem with improving your cash flow.
 High turnover and healthy profits are of course great goals to aim for, but if they come at the expense of cash flow you may run into difficulties.
 Many factors can reduce the level of ready cash you have available, such as unexpected costs, late payments from clients, or an overdrawn director's loan account.
 As a result your business may find it has no cash with which to settle bills, acquire new stock or pay tax.
 This is what we mean by a cash flow problem.

 Cash flow difficulties can have severe knock-on effects, such as making you late paying tax bills and incurring fines from HMRC.
 In the worst cases, they may even result in your business folding despite being highly profitable on paper.

 Every business needs to remember that money isn’t money until you have it in your hand.
 New and smaller businesses are especially vulnerable to cash flow problems, as the monthly income may be unreliable and may sometimes be lower than your outgoings.
-You therefore need a strategy to manage your cash flow to avoid your business becoming insolvent.
+You therefore need a strategy to manage and improve your cash flow to avoid your business becoming insolvent.